MAKING YOUR SAVINGS WORK FOR YOU!

 Making your savings work for you!

-The Bakers Food and Allied Workers Credit Union (BFAWCU) is open to all members or employees of the Union.
+The Bakers Food and Allied Workers Credit Union (BFAWCU) is open to all members and family as well as employees of the Union.
 It gives members the opportunity as a group of people in a common bond to save together and lend to each other at a reasonable rate of interest.

 The BFAWCU offers members the chance to have control over their finances by making their own savings work for them.
 Regular savings form a common pool of money which in turn provides many benefits for members.